 Thanks to a successful pilot, we have already used the Peacebuilding Response Fund to respond to two new crises:

 Following the Taliban takeover of Afghanistan after the US withdrawal in August 2021, the country was thrown into turmoil.
 Those we work with in Afghanistan became at greater risk and the important community peacebuilding work we deliver was jeopardised.
-We used the Peacebuilding Response Fund to provide direct assistance to our partners – ensuring daily contact, advice and support, and helping those who wished to leave to evacuate.
-Despite exceptionally challenging circumstances, we were able to secure the safety of our partners, as well as continuing activities aimed at strengthening local capacities for peace.
+We used the Peacebuilding Response Fund to provide direct assistance to our partners – ensuring daily contact, advice and support, including around evacuation.
+Despite exceptionally challenging circumstances, we were able to mitigate some of the security risks to individuals we worked with, as well as continuing activities aimed at strengthening local capacities for peace.

 Since the collapse of the Soviet Union, and war between 1992 and 1993, conflict over the status of Abkhazia has persisted.
 Due to the proximity and connection to Russia, the war in Ukraine has severely complicated an already dire situation for the population of Abkhazia, which is becoming more isolated.
 This war so soon after the pandemic, is increasing pressure on our local partners.
 As some of the few organisations able to undertake humanitarian, development and peacebuilding work, they face an increasingly hostile environment – including online attacks and safety risks.
 The Peacebuilding Response Fund enabled our partners to coordinate activities, share information, plan dialogue and mitigate some of the risks they face, providing solidarity and support to continue their work during this difficult time.

 We are closely monitoring other volatile conflict situations, where the Peacebuilding Response Fund might be needed:

 The Central African Republic